andrewratliff/andrewratliff.github.io/_posts/2020-07-09-i-am-malala.md

 # Skin Color

 Colorism harms both Malala and her father before her.
 Malala’s father, while privileged as a boy, suffers because of people’s reactions to his skin color.
 Malala describes her father’s experiences as a boy: “...he was insecure about his looks because at school the teachers always favored the handsome boys for their fair skin.
 His cousins would stop my father on his way home from school and tease him about being short and dark skinned” (p.
 28).
-Blatant partiality for light skin, exhibited to Ziauddin by educators and family members, damages his confidence.
+Both educators and family members exhibit blatant partiality for light skin, and damage Ziauddin's confidence.
 Malala writes that Ziauddin:

 > ...had been so self-conscious about being dark-skinned that he used to go to the fields to get buffalo milk to spread on his face, thinking it would make him lighter.
 It was only when he met my mother that he became comfortable in his own skin.
 Being loved by such a beautiful girl gave him confidence. (p.
 15)